nickp60/EzClermont/docs/analysis/validate/README.md

 # Getting the validation data
 The Strains listed in Clermont 2015  are mostly from bioproject PRJNA321606 (all the ECOR strains), and a handful of others.
-We get the bioproject strains directly ffrom the link on the bioprohject page.
+We get the bioproject strains directly ffrom the link on the bioproject page.
 The other strains are found in the `other_accessions.txt` doc.
-6 strains from the paper were not availible on GenbankThat was used with the Entrez Batch tool to download.
+6 strains from the paper were not availible on Genbank.
+That was used with the Entrez Batch tool to download.

 I then manually copied and pasted table 2 from "Guide to the various phylogenetic classification schemes for Escherichia coliand the correspondence among schemes" Olivier Clermont, David Gordon and Erick Denamur